Cornerstone-OnDemand/modelkit/docs/examples/nlp_sentiment/tokenizer.md

-In this section, we will cover the basics of `modelkit`'s API, and use Spacy as tokenizer for our NLP pipeline.
+In this section, we will cover the basics of `modelkit`'s API, and use spaCy as tokenizer for our NLP pipeline.

 ## Installation
 Once you have set up a fresh python environment, let's install `modelkit`, `spacy` and grab the small english model.